plevart/mh-access/README.md

 @Friend access via method handles
 ---------------------------------

-This Java library allows Java code to access fields, methods and constructors that would otherwise be prohibited because of Java accessibility checks.
+This tiny Java library allows Java code to access fields, methods and constructors that would otherwise be prohibited because of Java accessibility checks.
 It does this using method handles under the hood.
 Method handles are optimized by JIT into machine instructions that execute at about the same speed as instructions generated for normal field/method/constructor accesses.
 Measurements indicate that JIT optimized code